lipis/timelapse/README.md

 Timelapse (PSS Camera)
 ======================

-Working on OS X, Windows, Linux, Raspberry Pi and possibly on anything that has a camera and can run Python.
+> Works on OS X, Windows, Linux, Raspberry Pi and possibly on anything that has a camera and can run Python.

 ## :fire: Download and Run